Gaussian Process Boosting: Combining Gaussian Process and Mixed Effects Models with Boosting

 \subsection{Out-of-sample learning for covariance parameters}

-It has recently been observed that state-of-the-art machine learning techniques such as neural networks, kernel machines, or boosting achieve a zero training loss while at the same time having excellent generalization properties \citep{zhang2016understanding,wyner2017explaining,belkin18a}.
-While many of these results have been found for classifiers, \citet{belkin2019reconciling}, for instance, present regression examples where interpolating learners have low generalization error.
-Further, \citet[Section 3.2]{wyner2017explaining} provide an intuitive argument for why certain interpolation regression learners can generalize well to novel data.
+It has recently been observed for both regression and classification that state-of-the-art machine learning techniques such as neural networks, kernel machines, or boosting algorithms can achieve zero training loss and interpolate the training data while at the same time having excellent generalization properties \citep{zhang2016understanding, wyner2017explaining, belkin18a, belkin2019reconciling, bartlett2020benign}.
+In line with this, we find in our simulated experiments in Section \ref{simul} that estimates of the error variance $\sigma^2$ are often too small also when doing early stopping by monitoring a validation error.

-In line with this, we find in our simulated experiments in Section \ref{simul} that estimates of the error variance $\sigma^2$ are often too small also when doing early stopping by monitoring a test error.
-A way to alleviate this bias problem of the error variance is to estimate the covariance parameters using out-of-sample data, i.e. using a validation data set or by doing cross-validation.
-To avoid that the mean function and/or the covariance parameters $\theta$ are only learned on a fraction of the full data, we propose a two-step approach presented in the GPBoostOOS Algorithm \ref{gpboostoos_algo}.
-In brief, the GPBoostOOS algorithm first runs the GPBoost algorithm and obtains predictions for the mean function on the validation data.
-The covariance parameters are then estimated on the validation data using the predicted mean function.
-Finally, the GPBoost algorithm is run a second time without estimating any covariance parameters, though.
-Note that when $k$-fold cross-validation is used, both the mean function and the covariance parameter are learned using the full data.
+A way to alleviate this potential variance parameter bias problem is to estimate the covariance parameters using out-of-sample validation data obtained by applying cross-validation or by partitioning the data into two disjoint training and validation sets.
+To avoid that the predictor function and the covariance parameters $\theta$ are only learned on a fraction of the full data, we propose a two-step approach presented in the GPBoostOOS Algorithm \ref{gpboostoos_algo}.
+In brief, the GPBoostOOS algorithm first runs the GPBoost algorithm on subsamples of the data and obtains predictions for the predictor function on the left-out validation data.
+The covariance parameters are then estimated on the out-of-sample data using the predicted predictor function.
+Finally, the GPBoost algorithm is run a second time on the full data without estimating the covariance parameters.
+When $k$-fold cross-validation is used in steps 1.-3. of Algorithm \ref{gpboostoos_algo}, both the predictor function and the covariance parameters are learned using the full data.